Read the Prologue and Chapter 1 of Forbidden Captive…

 “I think I’m just going to head out, then.”
 Averting my eyes, I popped the last bite of jam-covered bread into my mouth before heading to the shelves again.

-Corinna took a massive bite as she glanced around the cramped space.
-A cooking pot overtop kindling, a water basin, the wooden countertop she sat perched on, and the table from where I had grabbed one of my bags to stuff the day’s necessities inside.
+Corinna took a massive bite as she scanned the cramped space, taking in the cooking pot over top kindling, a water basin, the wooden countertop she sat perched on, and the table from where I had grabbed one of my bags to stuff the day’s necessities inside.

 Corinna released a long sigh.
 “Do you get bored of pickling and jamming?”

 Do you get bored of following Haiden’s every whim?
-I kept grabbing things off the shelf, but allowed my eyes to glance at the door periodically.
+I kept grabbing things off the shelf but glanced at the door periodically.

 Aside from portioning food to help it last longer and helping Waylria and those in other realms, the trading stall provided a sense of community.
 It was a place where everyone stood on even ground.
 While there were favorite items for trade, there was no favoritism of those doing the trading.

-It was one of the few places where I did not have to walk on eggshells.
+It was one of the few places I didn’t have to walk on eggshells.

-Corinna lets out another long sigh before I watched her push off the counter and start for the door out of the corner of my eye.
+Corinna let out another long sigh, then I watched her from the corner of my eye push off the counter and start for the door.

 I stuffed the last jar into my bag before meeting her at the door.
 She kept a careful eye on me the entire way, as if waiting for something.
 This time, it was my turn to sigh.
 “I don’t think it’s in my best interest to start making demands.”

-I didn’t know what would happen if I approached Haiden about expanding my responsibilities again.
-I had already asked to be more involved once, and that had gone worse than I had anticipated.
+I was unsure what would happen if I approached Haiden about expanding my responsibilities again.
+I had already asked to be more involved once, and that had gone worse than anticipated.
 What more could I do anyway?
 My own parents hardly spent time with me.
 Why would Haiden treat me as anything more when even they didn’t?

 I shook my head, struggling to swallow around the lump in my throat.

 Corinna merely nodded, then opened the door.
 When I stepped out behind her, I swallowed again.
-Corinna stepped to the edge of the top step leading up to my front door.
-She didn’t even look back before she flung herself forward, shifting into a raven.
+She stepped to the edge of the top step leading up to my front door, then didn’t even look back before she flung herself forward, shifting into a raven.
 Furiously flapping her wings, Corinna glided through the borough until she reached the waterfall, where she disappeared into Haiden’s quarters.

 I stood envious of her effortless shift into flight.